r-o-b-o-t-o/strapi-azerothcore/README.md

 yarn develop
 ```

-## ⚙️ Setup

 The **AzerothCore** plugin should now appear in the left pane of your Strapi dashboard:
 ![Strapi dashboard left pane plugin](readme/left-pane-plugin.png)

+## ⚙️ Setup

 ### General settings

+In the leftmost pane of the Strapi dashboard, go to "AzerothCore", then "General" under the Settings category

 -   **Allow linking existing game accounts**
     Check this to enable creating CMS user accounts for existing AzerothCore accounts.
-The users with existing AzerothCore accounts will need to go through the registration process on your website and make sure to provide the account name and password they're using to log into the game server.
+To use this feature, users will need to go through the registration process on your website and make sure to provide the account name and password they're using to log into the game server.

 ### Realms settings

+In the leftmost pane of the Strapi dashboard, go to "AzerothCore", then "Realms" under the Settings category

 This is where you define your different realms.
 Typically you need to have one entry for each row in the `realmlist` table of your `acore_auth` database.